Through our drug discovery platforms, we identify and develop new product candidates for significant unmet medical needs

-Kadmon’s ROCK inhibitor platform includes an oral, selectiveROCK2 inhibitor, KD025, in clinical development for autoimmune and inflammatory diseases, and a pan-ROCK (ROCK1/2) inhibitor, KD045, for the treatment of fibrotic diseases, which is expected to enter the clinic in 2H 2019.
+Kadmon’s ROCK inhibitor platform includes an oral, selectiveROCK2 inhibitor, KD025, in clinical development for autoimmune and inflammatory diseases, and a pan-ROCK (ROCK1/2) inhibitor, KD045, for the treatment of fibrotic diseases, for which IND-enabling studies are ongoing.

 Kadmon’s fully human monoclonal antibody platform is run by an experienced team of scientists who have developed commercially successful antibodies prior to joining Kadmon, including Erbitux® (cetuximab) and Cyramza® (ramucirumab).
 We are developing monoclonal antibodies as well as fusion proteins that we believe represent the next generation of cancer therapeutics.